Body Contouring after Major Weight Loss

 Candidates for post-weight loss surgery include patients with large amounts of hanging skin that cause aesthetic- or health-related concerns.
 Patients who lost the weight after a procedure such as gastric bypass are typically advised to wait at least a year before seeking body contouring surgery.
 This is because the body generally will not undergo additional changes that may interfere with plastic surgery after this point.
 Furthermore, the ideal candidate should be in reasonably good health, and should be at or near their goal weight.

 A body lift, also known as a belt lipectomy or circumferential body lifting, is often performed after major weight loss to address skin laxity and deflation around the lower abdomen and back.
 Oftentimes, this laxity results in folds of skin accumulating around the midsection.
 Rigorous exercise can tighten and tone the muscles of the abdomen, but the loose skin often remains.
 Once the collagen and elastic fibers of the skin have been dramatically stretched, these structural changes cannot be reversed.
-Body lift surgery allows our plastic surgeons to remove excess skin and any remaining pockets of fat, smoothing the silhouette of the lower abdomen (such as in a tummy tuck), back, lateral thighs, and pubic area.
+Body lift surgery allows our plastic surgeon to remove excess skin and any remaining pockets of fat, smoothing the silhouette of the lower abdomen (such as in a tummy tuck), back, lateral thighs, and pubic area.
 Afterwards, patients can enjoy a more toned, lean-looking figure.

 Body lift surgery can benefit patients who have a number of common concerns after major weight loss, including: